Log1x/acf-composer/README.md

 Taking a glance at the generated `Example.php` stub, you will notice that it has a simple list configured.

-Proceed by checking the `Add Post` for the field to ensure things are working as intended– and then [get to work](https://github.com/Log1x/acf-builder-cheatsheet).
+Proceed by checking the `Add Post` for the field to ensure things are working as intended – and then [get to work](https://github.com/Log1x/acf-builder-cheatsheet).

 ### Generating a Block

-Generating a Block is generally the same as generating a field as seen above.
+Generating a block is generally the same as generating a field as seen above.

-Start by creating the Block field using Acorn:
+Start by creating the block field using Acorn:

 ```bash
 $ wp acorn acf:block Example